 A popular Ayurvedic treatment for eczema home remedies includes the usage of

 This Ayurveda for eczema is famous for its antibacterial properties that easily cure skin inflammation and infections.
-Apart from this DIY, you can also try checking the pure vegan skin cream from CocoSoul, which is powered with neem leaves and virgin coconut oil to nourish your skin from deep inside.
+Apart from this DIY, you can also try checking the pure vegan foot care cream from CocoSoul's skincare range, which is powered with neem leaves and virgin coconut oil to nourish your skin from deep inside.
 It is the perfect alternative to homemade recipes to treat eczema from the core.